-There has been a long-standing debate about the ability of galaxy formation models in a CDM context to reproduce simultaneously the observed abundance and Tully-Fisher relation of disk galaxies (Kauffmann et al. 1993; Cole et al. 1994; Navarro & Steinmetz 2000; Cole et al. 2000; Blanton et al. 2008).
-We have shown above that our preferred model reproduces the observed galaxy luminosity functions in four SDSS bands at z = 0.
+There has been a long-standing debate about the ability of galaxy formation models in a CDM context to reproduce simultaneously the observed abundance and Tully-Fisher (TF) relation of disk galaxies (Kauffmann et al. 1993; Cole et al. 1994; Navarro & Steinmetz 2000; Cole et al. 2000; Blanton et al. 2008).
+We have shown above that our preferred model reproduces the observed galaxy luminosity functions in four SDSS bands at z=0.
 In this section, we study whether it simultaneously produces a relation between r-band luminosity and maximum circular velocity which is consistent with that observed for isolated spiral and irregular systems.
-We concentrate on central galaxies in the model and compare to observations of isolated systems, because, as noted by Blanton et al. (2008) and others since Einasto et al. (1974), dwarf satellite galaxies appear systematically gas-poor and to have systematically lower rotation velocities relative to isolated dwarfs of similar stellar mass.
-This is presumably related to the various stripping mechanisms discussed above.
-In order to keep the test simple, it seems wise to concentrate on galaxies where such effects are absent.
+Early semi-analytic work on the TF relation (e.g. Kauffmann et al. 1993; Cole et al. 1994; Somerville & Primack 1999) took the disk rotation velocity to be $V{\rm vir}$, the